sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 _These steps pertain to the frontend database (pgsql) and are meant as a quick read for admins familiar with sql and database administration, for more explanation and details see the [detailed steps to resolution](#detailed-steps-to-resolve) below._

-1. **Check schema version.
+1. **Check the schema version.
 If it's dirty, then note the version number by using this command:**

 `SELECT * FROM schema_migrations;`